Overview

 Better awareness and improved treatment have both contributed to a reduction in the number of people dying from stroke, leading to an increase in the number of stroke survivors.
 Unfortunately, however, many survivors are left with life-limiting disabilities.

-Dr Barry McColl is working towards the development of a new treatment that could boost brain repair in stroke survivors and improve recovery.
-He is building on pilot data showing that administration of a protein that acts on certain types of immune cells enhances short-term recovery of forelimb function in mice.
-He will now assess the effects of this protein in the longer term, and fully understand how it works.
+In this project, Dr Barry McColl and his colleagues explored the development of a new treatment that could boost brain repair in stroke survivors and improve recovery.
+Building on pilot data showing that administration of a protein that acts on certain types of immune cells enhances short-term recovery of forelimb function in mice, this project assessed the effects of this protein in the longer term, to gain a fuller understanding of how it works and how it might be used in the future to help human stroke survivors.

 About stroke